- Our Departments

 Law enforcement is only part of the work done by the Sheriff’s Office.
 The department also provides traffic and parking enforcement, welfare checks, emergency response, crime reporting, and investigative services.
 We maintain the criminal warrant file for the county, provide court security and transport prisoners both in and out of state as well as commitments to the Human Services Center in Yankton.
 We serve all court papers, including criminal, civil, protection orders, Executions of Judgment, and distress warrants.

-The detention center, located at the Sheriff’s Office, has the capability of housing 54 adult inmates, both male and female.
-This includes the work release center, which can house up to 24 inmates.
-The detention center is also responsible for the 24/7 Sobriety Program and SCRAM programs.
+The Detention Center, located at the Sheriff’s Office, has the capability of housing up to 84 adult inmates, both male and female.
+This includes work release and trustee inmates as well.
+The Detention Center is also responsible for the 24/7 Sobriety program, SCRAM Program, and GPS Monitoring Program.

 Community programs such as Neighborhood Watch, D.A.R.E., R.S.V.P., and the K-9 Unit are also affiliated with the Sheriff’s Office.

-For enhanced concealed weapons permits please review the hand out you received from your concealed weapons course and be sure you have the following with you: your certificate, your fingerprint cards, and some form of identification.
+For Enhanced Concealed Weapons Permits please review the handout you received from your Enhance Concealed Weapons course instructor and be sure to have the following with you: your certificate of course completion, your fingerprint cards, and a form of ID as described in the paragraph above.